 • Ensuring controls and emergency stop functions work

-However, LOLER does not require the hoist to be tested at its full safe working load unless there’s a reason to suspect a fault—or unless the care home specifically requests it.
+However, LOLER does not require a hoist to be tested at its full safe working load unless there is reason to suspect a fault, or unless the care home specifically requests it.

-So, although your hoist may pass its LOLER inspection, it may not have actually lifted 150kg or more in months.
+So while your hoist may pass its LOLER inspection, it may not have actually lifted its rated capacity in months.

 What Is a Safe Working Load (SWL), and Why Does It Matter?

 The safe working load is the maximum weight a hoist is designed to lift safely.
-In care homes, that’s typically between 150kg and 180kg.
-Some hoists can handle more—especially bariatric models—but every piece of lifting equipment is rated for a maximum limit.
+In care homes, that is often between 150kg and 180kg, although bariatric models may be rated for more.

-If you don’t test equipment to its full SWL:
+If you do not test equipment to its full SWL:

-• You don’t know if the lift motor is weakening over time
+• You do not know whether the lift motor is weakening over time

-• You can’t confirm that the spreader bar and frame still perform under full stress
+• You cannot confirm that the spreader bar and frame still perform properly under full stress

 The Problem with Most LOLER Tests

-While most contractors provide legally compliant LOLER inspections, very few offer actual load testing.
-Even fewer go as far as Able does—testing hoists to their full 180kg capacity using calibrated test weights.
+Most contractors provide legally compliant LOLER inspections, but very few include actual load testing.
+Fewer still test hoists to full capacity using calibrated weights.

-• It requires specialist weights and trained personnel
+• It requires specialist weights and trained engineers

-But that’s exactly the point.
-Just because it’s not legally required doesn’t mean it isn’t necessary.
+But that is exactly the issue.
+Just because it is not always required does not mean it is not important.

 What Makes Able’s LOLER Hoist Testing Different

-At Able, we don’t stop at compliance.
-Our LOLER hoist testing includes:
+At Able, we go beyond the minimum compliance requirement.
+Our LOLER hoist testing can include:

 • Full inspection of lifting equipment and accessories